yixinL7/SumLLM/README.md

 - `./gpt_brio_gptscore`: data used for the contrastive learning with GPT-3 and GPTScore
 - `./chatgpt_all`: data used for the MLE training with ChatGPT, which is used for the evaluation
 - `./brio_chatgpt`: data used for the contrastive learning with ChatGPT and GPTRank
-- `./gpt4`: data used for the MLE training with GPT-4, which is used for the evaluation
+- `./gpt4`: data used for the MLE training with GPT-4
+- `./brio_gpt4`: data used for the contrastive learning with GPT-4 and GPTRank

 ## Model Outputs